-Housing 1 Target/S core SA Objective Option 1: Government's standardised OAN figure (306dpa) Option 2: SHMA- based OAN (374 dpa) Option 3: Overall housing requirement (EDNA-based - 390dpa) Option 4: EDNA-based higher requirement to support economic growth (493 dpa) Commentary on Likely sustainability effects needs are met. indication of meeting the yearly housing target of 306 dwellings in the future (based on the Government's proposed standardised methodology).
+Housing 1 [arget/S core SA Objective Option 1: Government's standardised OAN Option 2: SHMA- based OAN (374 dna) Option 3: Overall housing requirement (EDNA-based - 390dpa) Option 4: EDNA- based higher requirement to support economic Commentary on Likely sustainability effects District's housing needs are met.
+Strategy housing target and the later SHMA target.
+The net housing completions figure for 2016/17 was 459, which is an increase of 35% on the previous year 2015/2016.
+This is a positive indication of meeting the yearly housing target of 306 dwellings in the future (based on the Government's proposed standardised methodology).
 Option 1 is based on the Government's proposed standardised methodology that was consulted on at the end of 2017, in the 'Planning for the right homes in the right places' document.
 Although concern was expressed over various aspects of the standard methodology for assessing local housing need within the document, such as the use of ONS data, the simplicity of the proposed adjustment method and the use of the cap, the Government considers the proposed approach to be the most appropriate method 75 .
 This option would deliver 306 dwellings per annum, which represents a realistic aspiration in light of what has been achieved in previous years.
 Overall, this option would contribute significantly to the range of housing needs in the District, including affordable housing, therefore significant positive effects have been identified.
 However, the other alternatives identified by the Council suggest that housing need may be higher than calculated using the Government's standard methodology, therefore there is uncertainty associated with this score.
-Mitigation: None identified.
-Assumptions: Most affordable housing is expected to be delivered on allocated sites as part of s106 agreements, therefore a lower housing target will equate to lower affordable housing delivery.
-Uncertainties:
+Mitigation: • None identified.
+Most affordable housing is expected to be delivered on allocated sites as part of s106 agreements, therefore a lower housing target will equate to lower affordable housing delivery.

-See 'Government response to the Planning for the right homes in the right places consultation': <a href="https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/685293/Government response to Planning for the right homes in the right places consultation of t tion.pdf
+75 See 'Government response to the Planning for the right homes in the right places consultation': https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/685293/Government_response_to_Planning_for_the_right_homes_in_the_right_places_consulta tion.pdf

+Housing Farget/S core

-Housing T arget/S core SA Objective Option 1: Government's standardised OAN figure (306dpa) Option 2: SHMA- based OAN (374 dpa) Option 3: Overall housing requirement (EDNA-based - 390dpa) Option 4: EDNA-based higher requirement to support economic growth (493 dpa) Commentary on Likely sustainability effects The extent to which housing development meets local needs depends on the developer's discretion to provide a mix of housing.
+SA Objective Option 1: Government's standardised OAN Option 2: SHMA- based OAN (374 dna) Option 3: Overall housing requirement (EDNA-based - 390dpa) Option 4: EDNA- based higher requirement to support economic Commentary on Likely sustainability effects

+Uncertainties: The extent to which housing development meets local needs depends on the developer's discretion to provide a mix of housing.

 Option 2 Likely sustainability effects: Option 2 would represent a realistic aspiration in light of what has been achieved in previous years.
 This option is expected to contribute significantly to the range of housing needs in the District, including affordable housing.

+Mitigation:As per Option 1.

-Mitigation: As per Option 1.
-Assumptions: As per Option 1.Uncertainties:As per Option 1.
+Assumptions:As per Option 1.

+Uncertainties:As per Option 1.

 Option 3 Likely sustainability effects: Option 3 would represent a realistic aspiration in light of what has been achieved in previous years.
 This option would contribute significantly to the range of housing needs in the District, including affordable housing.
 Furthermore, this level of growth that is based on a set of baseline economic growth forecasts would support economic growth within Bassetlaw.

-Mitigation: • As per Option 1.
-Assumptions: • As per Option 1.
+Mitigation:As per Option 1.